lqandtxd/komari/docs/general.md

 - `/action` – Performs a specified action (with kind and count).

 > The Discord bot is experimental and may change.

+---

+### Localization

+This feature helps replace certain detection resources that may differ across game regions.

+How to use:
+1. Open the `Localization` tab and refer to the table to find the function corresponding to each template.
+2. Make sure the matching UI element is currently visible in your game.
+3. Identify whether the template to replace is **color** or **grayscale**.
+4. Click `Capture color` or `Capture grayscale`, depending on the template type.
+5. Open the `datasets` folder (located in the same directory as the `.exe` file).
+6. Crop the captured image to match the template, then click `Replace` button.

 ## Video Guides